-The Company filed its zakat returns (self-assessment) for all the years starting from 31 December 2018, under the consolidated zakat return.
+The Company filed its zakat returns (self-assessment) for all the years starting from 31 December 2018, under the consolidated zakat return up to 31 December 2022.
 Prior to filing the consolidated zakat returns, Rahaal had filed the separate zakat returns up to the financial year ended 31 December 2017.